 Individuals who have received a notice from HEABC in relation to this incident can find more information related to the affected programs at:

 - BC Care Aide and Community Health Worker Registry: FAQ.cachwr.bc.ca.

 The Health Employers Association of BC (HEABC) represents a diverse group of over 200 publicly funded health care employers.
 Our members range in size from smaller affiliate organizations with specialized services to large, comprehensive health authorities with thousands of employees.

-HEABC is the accredited bargaining agent for most publicly funded health employers in the province negotiating six major provincial agreements covering approximately 163K unionized health care employees consisting of nurses, health science professionals, physician residents, and support workers in both facilities and community settings.
+HEABC is the accredited bargaining agent for most publicly funded health employers in the province, negotiating six major provincial agreements covering 170,000 unionized health care employees.
 In addition, HEABC’s Physician Services team oversees and coordinates the negotiation of provincial and local physician contracts, including the Physician Master Agreement.

-HEABC takes a provincial leadership role in strategic planning related to human resources and labour relations issues management for BC’s publicly funded health employers.
-Through collective bargaining and other industry initiatives, HEABC endeavours to build constructive and collaborative relationships with members, government, employees, and unions, while continuing to adapt to the evolving needs of its membership.
+HEABC takes a provincial leadership role in strategic planning related to human resources and labour relations for BC’s publicly funded health employers.
+Through collective bargaining and other industry initiatives, HEABC builds constructive and collaborative relationships with members, government, employees and unions, while continuing to adapt to the evolving needs of its members.